KevinGreene/surrealanalysis.com/content/post/useful-leiningen-plugins.md

 From here, you can update any libraries as you see fit.
 As always, be careful blindly upgrading dependencies, and be sure to test extensively after changing any of them.

-You can add lein-ancient to every project by adding the following to `~/.lein/profiles.clj`.
+You can add lein-ancient to every project by merging the following into `~/.lein/profiles.clj`.

 ```
 {:user {:plugins [[lein-ancient "0.6.10"]]}}